 - Odin v3.10.7

 - Odin v3.11.1

 Basic Functionality of Odin Buttons

 Below are some functions provided by Odin.
-I explained some of the interfaces below in this post, however, working of Odin is described in my other posts like how to install the firmware using Odin?
-Etc. You can download Odin from above link no matter which version you download essential functionality of Odin is same.
-On the main screen of the Odin some options like PDA, bootloader, CSC, PIT, etc. Let’s go through them one by one.
+I explained some of the interfaces below in this post; however, working of Odin is described in my other posts like how to install the firmware using Odin?
+Etc. You can download Odin from above link no matter which version you download essential functionality of Odin is the same.
+On the main screen of the Odin, some options like PDA, bootloader, CSC, PIT, etc. Let’s go through them one by one.